jschementi/riker/README.rst

 Riker
 =====

-*Your the captian, and Riker is your "Number One"*
+*You're the captain, and Riker is your "Number One"*

 Heroku-like application deployments to Amazon Web Services.